williamwebb/saber/README.md

 `@Preference` Has 3 fields, all optional

-`value`  Key to be used, if not provided variable name is used.
+`key`  Key to be used, if not provided variable name is used.

 `file` File to use, if not provided the default is used.